kgateway-dev/kgateway/docs/content/gloo_routing/tls/server_tls.md

       state: 1
 {{< /highlight >}}

-If we try query the HTTP port, we should not get a successful response (it should hang, or timeout since we no longer have a route on the HTTP listener and Envoy will give a grace period to drain requests.
+If we try to query the HTTP port, we should not get a successful response (it should hang, or timeout since we no longer have a route on the HTTP listener and Envoy will give a grace period to drain requests.
 After the drain is completed, the HTTP port will be closed if there are no other routes on the listener).
 By default when there are no routes for a listener, the port will not be opened.

 ```bash
 curl $(glooctl proxy url --port http)/sample-route-1